On the Design Fundamentals of Diffusion Models: A Survey: The Forward Process

-Latent representation is another feasible choice for transitions, as illustrated in Figure \ref{fig:latent_space}.
-Despite positive generation results achieved in the original space, the high dimensionality of data often leads to considerable computational cost and redundancy \cite{abstreiter2022diffusion}.
-Empirical evidence has shown that some transitions in diffusion models are responsible for learning latent representations, which are usually in low-dimensional space \cite{pandey2022diffusevae} and semantically meaningful \cite{preechakul2022diffusion,kwon2022diffusion}.
-A pre-trained encoder is developed to map $x_0$ into latent code $z_0$ ahead of diffusion models and its corresponding decoder maps the generated latent code $z_0$ back to $x_0$ \cite{wu2022unifying}.
-Usually latent features are more densely represented by filtering less relevant information.
-Therefore, all the capacity of diffusion models are encouraged to learn more abstract, semantical relationships effectively \cite{rombach2022high}.
+Latent representation now becomes a common choice for diffusion, as illustrated in Fig. \ref{fig:latent_space}.
+The high dimensionality of data often leads to considerable computational cost and redundancy.
+One of the representative models is Latent Diffusion Model \cite{rombach2022high} where images are compressed into lower dimensional vectors.
+Empirical evidence \cite{pandey2022diffusevae} shows that some transitions in diffusion models are responsible for learning latent representations, which are usually in low-dimensional space and semantically meaningful.

+Sub-space methods treat different parts of input separately in corresponding sub-spaces.
+They usually involve more than one chain of transitions in the generic pipeline.
+In the conditional case, data and their labels are taken as two sub-spaces and then are diffused simultaneously \cite{song2020score}.
+This design explicitly builds a joint modeling approach for conditional data.
+Data orthogonal decomposition is widely used where data are decomposed into several complementary parts in their corresponding sub-spaces \cite{choi2023dddmvc}.
+This design brings flexibility for modeling data with heterogeneous properties.
+Fig. \ref{fig:systematic_perspective} shows an example of defining sub-spaces by data decomposition.

+Augmented space introduces intermediate variables to extend the original space.
+Introducing intermediate variables is motivated by the overly simplistic diffusions that cannot represent the full dynamics in the forward process \cite{dockhorn2022score}, and thus leads to unnecessarily complex denoising processes and limits generative modeling performance.
+An auxiliary velocity variable is introduced and the forward process is only defined in the augmented space \cite{chen2024generative}.
+Introducing stochasticity into the augmented space benefits the smoothness of the evolution of variables.

+The three spaces can be mutually beneficial instead of exclusive.
+Latent representation is more suitable for compressing high-dimensional data but may risk information loss.
+Sub-space methods offer flexibility for modeling heterogeneous data but add pipeline complexity.
+Augmented space approaches capture indirect dynamics by introducing intermediate variables.